What is Irritable Bowel Syndrome?

-Irritable Bowel Syndrome (IBS) is a chronic disorder characterized by abdominal pain, cramping, bloating, constipation, and diarrhea.
-It can occur at any age, often beginning in the teen years or early adulthood.
-Affecting one in six people, it is twice as common in women as in men.
-Left untreated, IBS can undermine the quality of one’s life, not only physically, but also psychologically and socially.
+IBS can occur at any age, often beginning in the teen years or early adulthood.
+It affects approximately 10-15 percent of the adult population and is one of the most commonly diagnosed GI disorders in the United States.
+IBS is twice as common in women as in men and when left untreated, IBS can undermine the quality of one’s life, not only physically, but also psychologically and socially.

-The specific cause for IBS is unknown, but it appears that dietary changes, hormonal imbalances, emotional stress, a prior intestinal infection, food sensitivities, and allergies can cause or contribute to the development of the disease.
+The specific cause for IBS is unknown, but it appears that any of the following can cause or contribute to the development of the disease:

 At your first visit, your Kaplan physician will take the time to explore the onset of your condition, the specific nature of your pain sensations, and the overall status of your health.
 You’ll also be asked about the medications and therapies you’ve tried in the past, and what has and hasn’t worked for you.
 To gather additional information about your condition, your Kaplan physician may also order specialized diagnostic laboratory testing.